|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 USN July 10, 1945

 Afterwards, Indianapolis acted as flagship for the remainder of her peacetime career.
-On November 18, 1936 at Charleston again welcomed aboard U. S. President Franklin Roosevelt for a "Good-Neighbor" cruise to South America.
-After transporting Roosevelt to Rio de Janeiro, Buenos Aires, and Montevideo, Indianapolis returned to Charleston on December 15, 1936 when the President and his party disembarked.
+On November 18, 1936 at Charleston again welcomed aboard U. S. President Franklin Roosevelt for a "Good-Neighbor" cruise to South America transporting the President Roosevelt to Rio de Janeiro, Buenos Aires, and Montevideo, Indianapolis returned to Charleston on December 15, 1936 when the President and his party disembarked.

 On December 13, 1941 arrived at Pearl Harbor and joined Task Force 11 (TF-11) that sortied for the South Pacific.

 On February 16, 1942 Task Force 11 (TF-11) was scheduled to launch a carrier aircraft strike against Rabaul scheduled for February 21, 1942 in conjunction with U. S. Army Air Force B-17 Flying Fortresses from northern Australia.
 Instead, on February 20, 1942 the task force was spotted by the Japanese and targeted by two waves of G4M1 Bettys from the 4th Kōkūtai (4th Air Group).
 The bombers were intercepted by F4F Wildcats from USS Lexington (CV-2) and anti-aircraft fire claimed seventeen bombers shot down without damage to any of the ships but the scheduled raid was aborted.

 Afterwards, Indianapolis returned to Mare Island for an overhaul and alterations.
 Afterwards, escorted a convoy to Australia.
 Next, proceeds to the North Pacific to the Aleutian Islands and joins Task Group 8.6 (TG 8.6) bombardment group.